Shaaban Idd Chilunda

-Shaaban Idd Chilunda (born 20 June 1998) is a Tanzanian professional footballer who plays for the Moroccan club Moghreb Tétouan as a striker.
+Shaaban Idd Chilunda (born 20 June 1998) is a Tanzanian professional footballer who plays for Simba as a striker.

 Club career

 Born in Tandahimba, Chilunda joined Azam FC's youth setup in 2012.
 He made his first-team debut in 2016, and on 9 July 2018, he scored four times in a 4–2 home win against Rayon Sports FC for the year's Kagame Interclub Cup; he also scored the opener in a 2–1 final win against Simba SC.

 On 7 August 2018, Chilunda agreed to a two-year loan deal with Spanish Segunda División side CD Tenerife, after a trial period.
 He made his professional debut thirteen days later, coming on as a late substitute for Filip Malbašić in a 1–1 away draw against Gimnàstic de Tarragona.